Top 10 Favourite Classic World War II Films

 1. Battleground (1949)

-Directed by William A. Wellman, Battleground follows a company in 327th Glider Infantry Regiment, 101st Airborne Division as they cope with the Siege of Bastogne during the Battle of the Bulge, in the winter of 1944-1945.
-Starring Van Johnson, John Hodiak, Ricardo Montalbán and George Murphy, the film won two Oscars from a total of six nominations.
+Directed by William A. Wellman, Battleground follows a company in 327th Glider Infantry Regiment, 101st Airborne Division, as they cope with the Siege of Bastogne during the Battle of the Bulge, in the winter of 1944-1945.
+Starring Van Johnson, John Hodiak, Ricardo Montalbán and George Murphy, the film won two Academy Awards from a total of six nominations.

 Comments